skiptheviking/skiptheviking.github.io/content/blog/books/index.md

 Professional Book Recommendations

-I read BOOKS.
+I read books.
 A lot.
-From people who know their shit.
+From people who know  what they are talking about.
 Yes, I learn a ton working and from personal experience.
-But books allow you to learn from OTHER people's experiences, often decades more experience.
-It's awesome when you can find a good mentor, but when you read BOOKS you can acquire yourself some of the best mentors in the industry for a nominal price by reading there most comprehensive thoughts.
+But books allow you to learn from other people's experiences, often decades more experience.
+It's awesome when you can find a good mentor, and good books allow you to acquire yourself some of the best mentors in the industry for a nominal price by reading their most comprehensive thoughts.

-Below are some of my book recommendations:
+Below are some of my current book recommendations:

 [Clean Code](https://www.amazon.com/gp/product/0132350882/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0132350882&linkCode=as2&tag=skiptheviking-20&linkId=6649d19eb218bc766ae4b5cb570efe61)
  by Robert C. Martin